 Do not become an impulse shopper.
 Make a list of things that you need as well as what features you are looking for.
 This way, you only buy what you need and consume what you can.
 Do not go for your wants as there will be many.
 Focus only on your needs and you will be a smart consumer.

-- Check warranty and exchange or return policy
+5. Check warranty, exchange or return policy

 Warranties and guarantees are important before making your final purchases.
 You should be fully aware of what to do and where to go if you encounter any problem after the purchase.
 Ask right away the store about the return policy or exchange offer of the product.
 It is best to keep the sale receipt in case you need it afterwards.